 - a.
 A completed Law Enforcement Accreditation Assessor Application; - b.
-A current resume indicating five years of law enforcement experience with an accredited agency, PLUS: 1) experience as the agency program manager during a successful assessment or reassessment; 2) at least one year of experience overseeing the agency's accreditation process as a supervisor, or; 3) prior experience as an assessor for the New York State Law Enforcement Accreditation Program. - c.
+A current resume; - c.
 A writing sample (for applicants interested in the team leader and compliance auditor positions only).

-OPS Accreditation Program staff are authorized to contact the chief executive officer of the primary agency listed by the applicant to verify employment information.
+OPS Accreditation Program staff are authorized to contact the chief law enforcement officer of the primary agency listed by the applicant to verify employment information.